vorner/fastmatmult/presentation/presentation.md

 * Sell something else to the customer
   - Sum the matrices instead of multiplying
   - They won't notice, will they?
-* Promise better speed for next version
+* Promise better speed for the next version
   - They should have motivation to buy it
 * Become a shepherd
   - 🐑 🐑 🐐 🐑